IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 > Command Palette alternative: `IBM Blockchain Platform: Start Fabric Runtime`

-That's all you need to do in this step, so if you're in a rush, you can skip ahead to the next step!
-If you're interested to learn what's included in the Local Fabric runtime though, read on!
+That's all you need to do in this step, so if you're in a rush, but whilst you're waiting for local_fabric to start up, let's learn a little more about what it comprises.

-We won't go into _too_ much detail in this tutorial, but here are a few handy facts to know about the local runtime you've just started:
+We won't go into _too_ much detail in this tutorial, but here are a few handy facts to know:

-* There is a single organization in this simple blockchain network (this isn't very realistic for real-world use, as the whole point is to _share_ a ledger between _multiple_ organizations, but it's sufficient for local development purposes!), called Org1.
-Under `Organizations` you will see `Org1MSP`: this is Org1's "MSP ID".
+* There is a single organization in this simple blockchain network called `Org1` (this isn't very realistic for real-world use, as the whole point is to _share_ a ledger between _multiple_ organizations, but it's sufficient for local development purposes!).
+Under `Organizations` you will see `Org1MSP`: this is Org1's `MSP ID`.
 You don't need to worry too much about this right now: Membership Services Providers (MSPs) will be covered when you start building your own network in later tutorials.
 * The `Nodes` section contains a single "peer" (`peer0.org1.example.com`).
-The naming follows Hyperledger Fabric conventions, and we can see from the "org1" part that this peer is owned by Org1.
-(The little infinity-symbol after the peer name indicates that it is is currently in "development mode", which you can toggle on/off if you like, but is probably left on for most users!)
+The naming follows Hyperledger Fabric conventions, and we can see from the "org1" part that this peer is owned by `Org1`.
+(The little infinity-symbol after the peer name indicates that it is currently in "development mode", which you can toggle on/off)
-* There is also a single Certificate Authority (CA) `ca.example.com`, and a single orderer node `orderer.example.com`.
+* There is also a single Certificate Authority (CA) `ca.org1.example.com`, and a single orderer node `orderer.example.com`.
 Again, you'll learn more about these node types when building your own network later - for now, it is enough to know that they're essential parts of the network, and so the extension has created them for you!
-* Under `Channels` there is a single channel called `myChannel`.
+* Under `Channels` there is a single channel called `mychannel`.
 In order for a smart contract to be used, it must be __instantiated__ on a channel.
 This happens in the _next_ step of this tutorial, after we first __install__ the contract on a peer.
 * The `Smart Contracts` section shows you the `Instantiated` and `Installed` contracts on this network.
 The next couple of steps in this tutorial will have us __install__ then __instantiate__ the smart contract we've packaged.
 * If you're a big Docker fan, you may find it useful to know that the following containers are started on your local machine: Orderer, Certificate Authority, CouchDB, and Peer.